BMW M5 Competition F90 review – verdict, specs and prices

 The BMW M5 is now only available in Competition trim in the UK, but this is no bad thing as it remains a finer-honed version of the standard M5

 The BMW M Competition recipe is now fairly well refined.
 Simply take an existing M-car, add a touch more power and treat the suspension to a few well-chosen tweaks aimed at sharpening the driving experience.
-It’s an approach that has been followed to the letter (and number) with the M5 Competition, which now sits alongside the special edition M5 CS in the UK lineup.
-Launched quickly into the current M5’s model cycle, the Competition is a rival for supersaloons such as the Mercedes-AMG E63 S.
+It’s an approach that has been followed to the letter (and number) with the M5 Competition, which sits alongside the special edition M5 CS in the UK lineup.
+But the current M5 isn't long for this world, and with a V8 hybrid replacement set to arrive next year based on the new 5-series, it signals the last ever pure ICE version.

 For the Competition upgrade, BMW breathed on the twin-turbocharged 4.4-litre V8, raising power to 616bhp – although torque remained unchanged at 553lb ft.
 Performance gains are minimal, but the optional M Driver’s pack does raise the top speed from a limited 155mph to 190mph.
 Of more interest are the changes aimed at sharpening the handling, with a lower ride height, stiffer springs, recalibrated dampers and altered geometry.
 It all adds up to make a car that’s more involving and agile than before, yet with barely any reduction in comfort.
 What the updates can’t do, however, is shrink the size of the BMW, so it still feels vast.